8th Kaua’i Pain Conference

 Now in its 8th year, the Kauai Pain Conference (KPC) has blossomed into the premier pain conference on the Hawaiian Islands.

 KPC connects the best and brightest minds in the fields of pain management and neuroscience with learners and public policy officials.
-Learn the latest in the treatment of chronic pain and emerging therapies, the winter pain conference.
+Learn the latest in the treatment of chronic pain and emerging therapies, at the winter pain conference.

 Absolutely nobody does it better!